GetTerminus/terminus-oss/DEVELOPMENT.md

 ```

 1. All engineers should do their best to never need most of these note types.
 However, if needed,
-  _always_ include the reason the note is needed.
+  _always_ include the reason.
 Remember, more information is better!

 #### JSDoc Tags

 ##### Type

-We don't use the type tag since the types are documented ina the TypeScript code.
+We don't use the type tag since the type documentation lives in the TypeScript code.

 ##### Deprecated